 More specifically, 2006 Flood Insurance Rate Maps (FIRMs) for the Upper Joachim Creek watershed show approximately 1,642 acres subject to inundation by the 1-percent ACE flood event: 524 acres were mapped as AE flood zone, meaning base flood elevations are known, and 1,118 acres were mapped as A flood zone, meaning no depths or base flood elevations are shown due to a lack of detailed analyses performed for the area.
-The updated draft FIRMs, which are expected to be effective in June of 2019, show approximately 2,127 acres subject to inundation by the 1-percent ACE flood event: 1,930 acres were mapped as AE flood zone and 197 acres were mapped as A flood zone.
+The updated 2019 FIRMs show approximately 2,127 acres subject to inundation by the 1-percent ACE flood event: 1,930 acres were mapped as AE flood zone and 197 acres were mapped as A flood zone.
 When comparing 2006 FIRMs and 2019 FIRMs, the overall watershed shows nearly 30% increase in 1-percent ACE flooding.
 Of the total 2,127 acres (2019 FIRMs), 375 acres (17.6%) are within the De Soto city limits.
 This increase can be the result of multiple factors occurring between 2006 and 2019: increase in rainfall, increase in development causing more runoff, tools used for analysis providing more accurate answers, among many others.